 3. Talisay Beach

-This is the beach between Quinale Beach and White Beach, so it doesn’t differ much from the previous ones.
-There are no resorts here and, since its closest attraction (the Cabagnow cenote) has been closed for months now, few travelers visit.
-It’s a place heavily used by fishermen to moor their boats, so it may not be as picturesque as its sisters.
+Talisay Beach lies between Quinale Beach and White Beach, so it is very similar to the two beaches mentioned above.
+There are no resorts here and, since the nearest attraction (Cabagnow Cave Pool) has been closed for months now, few travelers visit.
+Local fishermen use much of the beach to moor their boats, so it may not be quite as picturesque as the neighboring beaches.

 If the tide is low, you can walk to Talisay Beach from Quinale Beach.